revanth83/revanth83.github.io/_posts/2026-04-04-Advanced_CATE_Estimation_approaches.md

 ## 12. Extra: counterfactual explanations

-The chapter ends with a short section on **counterfactual explanations**.
+The work ends with a short section on **counterfactual explanations**.

 ### Key idea
 This is **not** about estimating the true causal effect in the world.